TUSCNetwork/tusc-report/README.md

-This is an import script for getting Bitshares transactions into the CoinTracking.info site.
+This is an import script for getting TUSC transactions into the CoinTracking.info site.
 It also includes a Poloniex history parser that groups orders by order number and reformats deposit/withdrawal history in the standard CoinTracking csv format.

 [CoinTracking](https://cointracking.info) is a portfolio website for tracking cryptocurrency assets.
-They have lots of exchanges and blockchains already integrated with the site to import automatically, but [Bitshares](https://bitshares.org/) is not one of them.
+They have lots of exchanges and blockchains already integrated with the site to import automatically, but [TUSC](https://tusc.network/) is not one of them.
 However, they do have a "Bulk CSV Import" option to add in data from different exchanges that don't have a dedicated import option.

-This script uses the [`bitsharesjs-ws`](https://github.com/bitshares/bitsharesjs-ws) library to make a connection to the Bitshares blockchain, fetches all transactions for a given user, and converts it to a CSV file that can be imported into CoinTracking.
+This script uses the [`tuscjs-ws`](https://github.com/TUSCNetwork/tuscjs-ws) library to make a connection to the TUSC blockchain, fetches all transactions for a given user, and converts it to a CSV file that can be imported into CoinTracking.

 [![cc-by-sa](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)